Is your Workplace Prepared?

 The learner will need to complete the full course again to requalify for a further three years.

-Learners who achieve this qualification could progress on to the FAA Level 2/5 Award in First Aid for Mental Health or the FAA Level 3 Award in Supervising First Aid for Mental Health (RQF)/Award in Leading First Aid for Mental Health at SCQF Level 6.
-FAA also offer qualifications in health & safety including manual handling and fire safety, food safety, safeguarding and first aid and related subjects if a learner wanted to diversify.
+Learners who achieve this qualification could progress on to the FAA Level 3 Award in Supervising First Aid for Mental Health (RQF).
+Pulse Rate Training also offer qualifications in health & safety including manual handling and fire safety, food safety, safeguarding and first aid and related subjects if a learner wanted to diversify.

 Module 1 Introduction